Single-Use

 7 Defence of due diligence[27]

-(1) In any proceedings against a trader for an
+(1) In a prosecution against a person for an

 (i) a mistake,